 Applications Close: 29 October 2021

-Over the course of four months, up to 12 participants will participate in a series of free hands-on jewellery design and making workshops, as well as small business skills tutorial sessions.
+In the 2nd year of the Blak Design Program, up to 12 participants will take part in a series of free intensive jewellery design and making workshops, as well as small business skills and professional development sessions.
 You will have access to cultural mentors, design professionals, jewellers and industry practitioners and experts, as well as onsite visits and networking opportunities in jewellery studios, galleries and stores across Melbourne.

-To be eligible for the 12 Unit Program, applicants must meet the following Eligibility Criteria:
+To be eligible, applicants must meet the following Eligibility Criteria:

 The Selection Panel will review eligible applicants’ submissions against the following general guidelines:

 Click here to read the Terms & Conditions of application.

 Blak Design: KHT Jewellery Program is proudly supported by the Ian Potter Foundation, and has been developed in partnership with the National Gallery of Victoria and RMIT University.
 We acknowledge Blanche Tilden and Laura Deakin for creating and delivering the intensive jewellery making course as well as their invaluable contribution to developing the jewellery and design toolkits for each participants.
 We also acknowledge the generous support of the Australian Council for the Arts, City of Melbourne and Federation Square.

 We are more than happy to provide further information, answer any questions or provide any assistance to support you in completing the EOI form.

 Please contact Gail Harradine, KHT Curatorial Manager, on 0458 672 176 or EMAIL.

 Image: Maree Clarke, Thung-ung Coorang (Kangaroo teeth necklace) collection.
 Image courtesy of the National Gallery of Victoria.